BIBSYSDEV/nva-courses-api/README.md

 This repository contains components for backing an API to get course information from FS (Felles Studentsystem).

-The Courses API is used from a feature in DLR to give access to Digital Learning Resources to students that is currently attending one or more courses.
+The Courses API is used from a feature in DLR to give access to digital learning resources (Digitale LæringsRessurser) to students that is currently attending one or more courses.
 Only a few of DLR's customers have subscribed to this feature, and this is handled by configuration.
 Generally, the API returns an empty list of courses if something fails in the FS integration for the institution or if the institution is not configured to use it.

 ## Courses currently taught by institution of logged-in user
 Lambda for fetching courses for currently taught courses in the institution where the currently